 Think about it:

-• The past is a mental scrapbook of moments, lessons, and wounds that tell us who we were.
+- The past is a mental scrapbook of moments, lessons, and wounds that tell us who we were.

-• The future is an imagined canvas of fears and dreams, full of what we might become.
+- The future is an imagined canvas of fears and dreams, full of what we might become.

-Both are constructs of thought.
-Our past is a collection of stories, moments of joy, pain, or lessons that shape how we see ourselves.
-The future is a canvas of hopes, fears, and plans.
-Both are constructs of the mind, pulling us away from the now.
-When we let them fall away, we glimpse a deeper reality: presence.
+Both are constructs of the mind, thoughts that often change and can come and go in moments pulling us away from the now.
+But when we let them fall away, we ‘re able to glimpse a deeper reality: presence.
 Here, you are not your memories or your ambitions.
 You are simply aware, alive, and free.

 “Realize deeply that the present moment is all you ever have.
 Make the Now the primary focus of your life.” – Eckhart Tolle

 To grasp this, you must step out of the mind’s tendency to label, analyze, or project.
-Instead, you allow yourself to be.
+Instead, you allow yourself to simply be.
 This isn’t an idea to debate or analyze, it’s something to feel directly.
 The true self exists only here, in the freshness of now.

 The Trap of Words and Time